 …Where can I hide?
 I’m out in the open, and I’ve already been seen.

 It seemed the day’s good luck had deserted the young woodcutter.
 For the boy who typically had an answer to every question, Jacob had none for this one.
-Abject fear slowed his thinking to a standstill.
-Thought would not solve this problem, action offered the only solution.
+Thought would not solve the problem, action offered the only solution.
 Fight — not being an option — left flight, and it took hold.
-Pivoting on his right foot he shot off like a rabbit with a hound on its fluffy tail, speeding right passed the wagon into the chest-high stalks of the grassy meadow as fast as his pumping legs would take him.
+Pivoting on his right foot he shot off like a rabbit with a hound on its fluffy tail, speeding into the chest-high stalks of the grassy meadow as fast as his pumping legs would take him.
 The trees on the far edge became his target.

 Monstrous footfalls thumped the earth directly behind him.
 Harsh breathing, louder than his own, energized his pace even more.
 Regrettably he could not maintain his lead, a lead that diminished with each stride.
 He was way too afraid to turn his head and look.